Restricted Evaluator Case Study

 Comparison

-Testing alternative framings, checking whether ideas survive cross-model tension and disagreement.
+Testing alternative framings, checking whether ideas survive cross-model tension, identifying agreement and disagreement signals across systems.

 Human Lane